These Water Bottles Are Chic, Sustainable, & Smart

 But getting enough to drink can be difficult.
 All kinds of things hold people back from proper hydration.
 People all over the world (and in parts of the U.S.) don’t have access to clean or consistent drinking water.
 Some people have deadlines or crying toddlers that make them feel like they can’t take a beat to stop and chug some H2O.
 Some of us forget, and, for others, the water cooler just seems SO far away from your desk.

-But having a favorite water bottle that you carry around with you can make a difference.
+But having a favourite water bottle that you carry around with you can make a difference.
 Not only will it be a constant reminder to get hydrated as hell, but it’s also good for the planet, because you’re not using plastic bottles or paper cups.
 It’s a win-win.
-Here are some of our favorite bottles, which you can conveniently buy on Amazon.
+Here are some of our favourite bottles, which you can conveniently buy on Amazon.